-- 4.2 Security: In accordance with government guidance, the Council considers a property investment to be secure if its accounting valuation is at or higher than its purchase cost including taxes and transaction costs. - 4.3 Where value in accounts is at or above purchase cost: A fair value assessment of the Council's investment property portfolio has been made within the past twelve months, and the underlying assets provide security for capital investment. - 4.4 Should the 2018/19 year end accounts preparation and audit process value these properties below their purchase cost, then an updated investment strategy will be presented to full council detailing the impact of the loss on the security of investments and any revenue consequences arising therefrom. - 4.5 Where value in accounts is below purchase cost: The fair value of the Council's investment property portfolio is no longer sufficient to provide security against loss, and the Council is therefore taking mitigating actions to protect the capital invested.
-These actions include: - Review of the portfolio during 2019/20 by external agency - An assessment from the Head of Regeneration and Property that the best course of action is to hold the assets as values will increase over the long term.
-Giving consideration to the soundness of the assets with strong covenants/dependable income streams. - 4.6 Risk assessment: The Council assesses the risk of loss before entering into and whilst holding property investments by: - Assessment of the relevant market sector(s) including the level of competition, barriers to entry/exit, future market prospects - Assessment of exposure to particular market segments to ensure adequate diversification - Use of external advisors if considered appropriate by the Executive
+- 4.2 Security: In accordance with government guidance, the Council considers a property investment to be secure if its accounting valuation is at or higher than its purchase cost including taxes and transaction costs. - 4.3 Where value in accounts is at or above purchase cost: A fair value assessment of the Council's investment property portfolio has been made within the past twelve months, and the underlying assets provide security for capital investment. - 4.4 Should the 2019/20 year-end accounts preparation and audit process value these properties below their purchase cost, then an updated investment strategy will be presented to Full Council detailing the impact of the loss on the security of investments and any revenue consequences arising therefrom. - 4.5 Where value in accounts is below purchase cost: The fair value of the Council's investment property portfolio is no longer sufficient to provide security against loss, and the Council will therefore take mitigating actions to protect the capital invested.
+These actions include: - Review of the portfolio during 2020/21 by external agency

+- An assessment from the Executive Head of Regeneration and Property that the best course of action is to hold the assets as values will increase over the long term.
+Giving consideration to the soundness of the assets with strong covenants/dependable income streams. - 4.6 Risk assessment: The Council assesses the risk of loss before entering into and whilst holding property investments by: - Assessment of the relevant market sector(s) including the level of competition, barriers to entry/exit, future market prospects - Assessment of exposure to particular market segments to ensure adequate diversification - Use of external advisors if considered appropriate by the Executive Head of Finance - Full and comprehensive report on all new investments to Cabinet - Continual monitoring of risk across the whole portfolio and specific assets - 4.7 Liquidity: Compared with other investment types, property is relatively difficult to sell and convert t into liquid asset at short notice and will be subject to market conditions in terms of timescales involved.
+However, to ensure that invested sums could be accessed when they are needed the portfolio will be regularly reviewed and prioritised to ensure that commercial property could be sold as a going concern within a period of six months. - 4.8 To management Commercial Property effectively the Council's commercial property consultants (Lambert Smith Hampton Investment Management Ltd (LSHIM)) have constructed a strategy that is contained in a separate report being taken to Cabinet on 4th February.